If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Have Portugal qualified for the World Cup?

-Not yet.
-Portugal play Ireland in Dublin on Thursday before completing their Group F qualifying campaign with a home fixture against Armenia in Porto on Sunday.
-The Seleção need one point from the two matches to book their place in the draw for USA, Mexico and Canada next summer.
+Yes.
+Portugal qualified as winners of Group F with a 9-1 home win against Armenia.
+The Seleção need one point from the two matches to book their place in USA, Mexico and Canada next summer.
+They failed against Republic of Ireland in Dublin but got the job done in Porto.

-Assuming they get the job done, they appear well set to challenge.
+Now that they have qualified, they appear well set to challenge.
 However, that's far easier said than done, with powerhouses like Spain, France, Brazil and Thomas Tuchel's England all more than capable of mounting a serious challenge for the coveted Jules Rimet Trophy.

 Who are the other leading contenders?
 And could Ronaldo finally cap off his glittering career by lifting the one trophy that has always slipped through his grasp?